tholden/dynareOBC/README.md

  * **Settings for controlling estimation or smoothing**
     * `Estimation`
-         Enables estimation of the model's parameters
+         Enables estimation of the model's parameters.
+Note that Estimation requires the MATLAB Statistics and Machine Learning Toolox.
           * `DataFile=STRING` (default: `MOD-FILE-NAME.xlsx`)
                Specifies the spreadsheet containing the data to estimate.
 This spreadsheet should contain two worksheets.
 The first sheet should have a title row containing the names of the MLVs being observed, followed by one row per observation.
 There should not be a column with dates.
 The second sheet should contain a title row with the names of the parameters being estimated, followed by one row for their minima (with empty cells being interpreted as minus infinity), then by one row for their maxima (with empty cells being interpreted as plus infinity).
           * `Prior=STRING` (default: `FlatPrior`)